Adding Google Analytics to a WashU Site

 3. Connect your site to Google

-- Click the blue Save Changes button at the bottom.
+5. Click the Save Changes button at the bottom.

 Want to improve how your site ranks in Google search?
 Read tips to optimize your website for search engines.